-Aspect Description Measures taken Debt restructuring (continued) Loan due to commercial bank - note 13(b) (Principal amount: SR 976.25 million, amount included under current liabilities: SR 976.25 million.)
+Aspect Description Measures taken Debt restructuring Loan due to Commercial bank - note 13(b) (Principal amount: SR 437.5 million, amount included under current liabilities: SR 312.5 million) (continued) Subsequent to the period end, on 14 July 2021, the Company has signed a revised facility agreement with the commercial bank for the outstanding facility amounting to SR 537.5 million (including SR 100 million of Working Capital facility).
+As per the terms of the revised facility agreement, SR 537.5 million will be repaid over ten years, structured as 3 years grace period, and repayment over 7 years starting from April 2023 to October 2029 in semi-annual instalments.
+Debt restructuring (continued) Loan due to commercial bank - note 13(b) (Principal amount: SR 976.25 million, amount included under current liabilities: SR 976.25 million.)
 During the year ended 31 December 2020, the Group has requested the lender to restructure its borrowing by deferring the repayments falling due within the next 12 month and rescheduling the repayment of the remaining balances over ten years, structured as 3 years grace period from 2020 to 2022 and repayment over 7 years in semi-annual instalments from 2023 to 2030.
-The lender has deferred the repayments due on 30 June 2020 and 31 December 2020 to 29 April 2021; pending approval of the requested restructuring plan.
+The lender has deferred the repayments due on 30 June 2020, 31 December 2020 and 30 June 2021 to 29 July 2021; and approval is pending of the requested restructuring plan.
 Working capital facility rearrangement Working capital facility due to commercial bank - note 14.
-(Principal amount: SR 170 million) During the year ended 31 December 2020, the Group has signed a revised facility letter agreement for working capital facility amounting to SR 170 million, restructured to a medium term loan.
-After the down payment of SR 21 million in February 2021, the remaining outstanding balance of SR 149 million is to be repaid in 8 equal semi-annual instalments over 4 years starting 28 August 2021.
+(Principal amount: SR 170 million, amount included under current liabilities: SR 37.18 million.)
+During the year ended 31 December 2020, the Group has signed a revised facility letter agreement for working capital facility amounting to SR 170 million, restructured to a medium term loan.
+After the down payment of SR 21 million in February 2021, the remaining outstanding balance of SR 148.75 million is to be repaid in 8 equal semi-annual instalments over 4 years starting 28 August 2021.
 Debt to equity conversion Conversion of a portion of MOF loan to equity The Group has entered into a Subscription Agreement dated 31 August 2020 between the Group, its warrantors, and Public Investment Fund ("PIF"), the completion of which is subject to a number of conditions including the novation of part of the MOF loan to the PIF and the legal and regulatory formalities.
-A partial novation agreement has been executed on 07/08/1442H. (corresponding to 20 March 2021G.) between PIF and MoF, whereby they agreed on: (1) the Novation (part of the loan due to MoF, pursuant to the loan agreement entered into with MoF dated 20/06/1432H. (corresponding to 23 May 2011) as amended on 17/08/1436H. (corresponding to 4 June 2015), with a total amount of SR 2,833,333,340); and (2) entitlement of the Novation Amount to be due and payable on the date on which: (i) the Company approves the Novation and its entitlement to be due and payable; and (ii) the Company obtaining extraordinary general assembly approval for the capital increase by way of capitalizing the Novation Amount in accordance with the terms and provisions of the Subscription Agreement (the "Effective Date") The Company's board of directors approved on 17/08/1442H (corresponding to 30 March 2021G) the Novation from MoF to PIF and its entitlement to be due and payable, provided that such approval shall take effect on the Effective Date.
+A partial novation agreement has been executed on 07/08/1442H. (corresponding to 20 March 2021G.) between PIF and MoF, whereby they agreed on: (1) the Novation (part of the loan due to MoF, pursuant to the loan agreement entered into with MoF dated 20/06/1432H. (corresponding to 23 May 2011) as amended on 17/08/1436H. (corresponding to 4 June 2015), with a total amount of SR 2,833,333,340); and

-NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (continued)
+NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (UNAUDITED) (continued)

-For the three-month period ended 31 March 2021 (Expressed in Saudi Arabian Riyals)
+For the three-month and six-month periods ended 30 June 2021 (Expressed in Saudi Arabian Riyals)